bandyopd/Functional-SPD/README.md

 ## Description

 R code to conduct simulation studies corresponding to small (n,d,p) from Jeong and Bandyopadhyay (2024+) are made available.
 One can easily modify the code for larger (n,d,p).
 The fortran .dll files were created from some fortran codes that implement the SBF methods.
-The .dll files will later integrated within a forthcomong R package.
+The .dll files will be later integrated within a forthcomong R package.

 Simulation 1: